V4Fire/Client/src/base/b-router/README.md

 * The component extends [[iData]].

-* The component doesn't have the default UI.
+* The component does not have the default UI.

 * By default, the root tag of the component is `<div>`.